Management System Owner: Chair, Engineering Advisory Committee

 The Engineering and Design Process integrates Quality Assurance and ES&H into sound, code-compliant, engineering procedures and practices.
 The Engineering Process is described in the

-Fermi National Accelerator Laboratory Engineering Manual.
-The Engineering Process utilizes the following steps.
+Fermi National Accelerator Laboratory Engineering Manual and utilizes the steps outlined below.

 The Lead Engineer prepares engineering specifications based on requirements from the project or system manager.
 Considerations in preparing requirements include the scope of work, functional or technical requirements, ESH&Q requirements, relevant codes and standards and interfaces.
 Specifications are approved by line management and project management prior to the initiation of design.